DIY Flower Pounding

 How to preserve flower bouquets you love

 This is such a fun craft for those homeschooling kids who are a little older, who can handle a hammer.
 Try identifying your flowers first to make it educational, perhaps?
 Arts and Crafts and Botany all in one?
 Or, you can just get outside and start pounding out the flowers for art!
 You might want to fill in the flowers a little afterwards as well, and we found that a colored pencil dipped in water worked well on the fabric that we hammered the flowers on.
-You’ll want to use flowers with thin leaves and petals, with vibrant colors, to get the best results.
-Roses, dandelions, and bright daisies all work well.

-We just love how these ended up, where the color from the flowers seeped into the canvas to look like paint.
-We added a little Lars oomph by embroidering on top of the pounded flowers, too!
-This is such an awesome way to preserve flowers too, if you are looking for a way to keep a special bouquet forever.
 This can work for single flowers (red roses from Valentine’s Day anyone?) or bouquets with special meaning (Mother’s Day is just around the corner!).
 You might even want to try the Flower Pounding technique on a wedding bouquet, to turn it into something beautiful to display in your home.
 Plus, then you get to keep your flowers bright and fresh forever!

 Materials: